debrej2021/Promtheus_Grafana_TMAssign/TravelMemory/README.md

 Promtheus & application deploment -

-I used my office Ubuntu (OS) laptop to download Prashant's Travel Memory application , deployed both frontend and backend , luckily the new company I have joined have given me an Ubuntu laptop

-challenges faced -
+I used my Ubuntu (OS) laptop to download Travel Memory application , deployed both frontend and backend , challenges faced -
 CORS issue faced and wasnt connecting unless I made few changes to the conn.js files MongoDb installation and running of mongo server .
 I had to repari and reinstall mongo multiple times as connection was failing .